 49cc 4-Stroke OHV Fan-Cooled 2-Speed

-Another very rare scooter, the Dunkley Popular was only manufactured for one year, as W.H.
+A very rare scooter, the Dunkley Popular was only manufactured for one year as W.H.
 Dunkley ceased trading in the same year.

 The DUNKLEY POPULAR